FatulM/shamsi_date/README.md

 // example output for Jalali: "پنج شنبه 21 دی 91"
 // example output for Gregorian: "Thursday 10 January 13"
 ```
-Then pass your Jalali or Gregorian dates to this function.
-[Date][] is super interface of Jalali and Gregorian classes.

-Or another example:
-Say you want to format as `FourDigitYear/TwoDigitMonth/TwoDigitDay` or `YYYY/MM/DD`, call your function `format2`
+Or if you want to format as `FourDigitYear/TwoDigitMonth/TwoDigitDay` or `YYYY/MM/DD`, you make a function for it:

 ```dart
 String format2(Date d) {
   final f = d.formatter;